Trietptm-on-Coding-Algorithms/workshop/README.md

 This repository is to collect a variety of dot files, configuration files, and custom plugins.

-The files contained within are for customizating the following applications:
+The files contained within are for customizing the following applications:

 - Geany
 - Git